Leaside: Culture

 Leaside is made up predominantly of single-family homes housing upper-middle-class families.
 The most famous house in Leaside is James Lea's, located at 201 Sutherland Drive.
 Built in 1909, it is unique in that the back of the house faces Sutherland Drive.
-It was originally built to face a street that no longer exists.
+It was originally built to face James Lea Lane, a street that no longer exists.

 Recreation

 The largest recreation centre in Leaside is Leaside Memorial Community Gardens which includes an indoor swimming pool, two ice rinks, a curling rink, and a large auditorium.

 Serena Gundy Park is in the north-east corner of Leaside.
 The parkland was donated to Leaside in 1960 by the estate of James H. Gundy.
-The park covers 62.6 acre which are generally in a natural state.
+The park covers 25.3 hectares (62.6 acres) which are generally in a natural state.
 The park is used for picnicking and hiking in the summer and cross country skiing in the winter.
 The park is also connected by walking paths to Sunnybrook Park.

 Trace Manes Park is in south Leaside.
 The park is home to the Leaside Tennis club and sports six tennis courts.
 Other facilities in the park include a playground, a baseball diamond, and an outdoor ice rink in winter.

 Howard Talbot Park in south-west Leaside features two baseball diamonds.
 Additionally it features a "splash pad", a water playground for young children.